jpc-hpe/my_nvim_config/README.md

 BTW: if `exrc` option is set, then `.nvim.lua` is also sourced.

+### trouble.nvim deepdive

+- syntax in Trouble mode command args
+- mode is
+  - fzf and fzf_files : result of last fzf search (if enabled)
+  - snacks and snacks_files : result of last snacks picker  (if enabled)
+  - telescope and telescope-files  (if enabled)
+  - lsp is the combination of the following and opens to the right:
+    - lsp_declarations
+    - lsp_definitions
+    - lsp_implementations
+    - lsp incoming_calls
+    - lsp outgoing_calls
+    - lsp_references
+    - lst_type_definitions
+  - symbols==lsp_document_symbols
+  - lsp_command ??? .
+Needs params and wraps the LSP "workspace/executeCommand"
+  - ºxL loclist
+  - ºxQ qflist==quickfix
+  - ºxt and ºxT and ººtt todo (not native, uses folke/todo)
+  - ºxx and ºxX diagnostics
+  - profiler uses snacks profiler ???
+  - [ ] add shortcut: symbols (LSP document symbols) to the right
+- command is show (default), toggle, close
+- api has also is_open, refresh, get_items, cancel, delete, filter, first, last, next, prev, focus, fold_xxx, help, inspect, jump, jump_close, jump_only, jump_split, jump_split_close, jump_vsplit, jump_vsplit_close, preview, refresh, toggle_preview, toggle_refresh
+- args
+  - filter
+    - filter.buf=0 for only current buffer
+    - a function that filters (see advanced example at  <https://github.com/folke/trouble.nvim/blob/main/docs/examples.md> for cascading severity)
+    - not, any
+    - basename, dirname, filename, ft, kind (:h symbol), pos, severity, source
+  - focus=true or false to focus or not on newly opened
+  - follow to reposition the trouble window as you move in main windows.
+The opposite seems to always be true, if you click in a trouble the main window moves to the problem
+  - win.position=right to decide where to put
+  - `pinned` option to pin the buffer as the source for the opened trouble window ??
+- In the window:
+  - `?` shows help.
+    -`gb` for local buffer filter
+  - jump (double click or enter) moves again to main window at the exact point of the error
+  - dd for delete complains modifiable is false, unless you set preview.scratch=false
+  - z... for folding

 ### Brief description of plugins

 _WARNING_: This might be inaccurate and needs markdown formatting.